lexbor/docs/source/examples/html/document_parse_chunk.md

 ## Summary

-This example demonstrates the intermediate-to-advanced use of the `lexbor` library for parsing HTML content incrementally.
+This example demonstrates the use of the `lexbor` library for parsing HTML content incrementally.
 By initializing a document, processing it in chunks, finalizing the parse, and printing the result, users can handle large or streaming HTML data efficiently.
 This pattern is crucial for applications that need to process data as it arrives, such as web crawlers or real-time data analytics systems.

 Understanding this example provides a solid foundation for leveraging `lexbor` in complex, data-intensive applications.